h3rald/min/site/contents/learn-data-types.md

 string
 : A series of characters wrapped in double quotes: "Hello, World!". quotation
 : A list of elements, which may also contain symbols.
 Quotations can be be used to create heterogenous lists of elements of any data type, and also to create a block of code that will be evaluated later on (quoted program).
+Example: (1 2 3 + \*) dictionary

-Additionally, quotations structured in a particular way can be used as dictionaries, and a few operators are available to manage them more easily (`dhas?`, `dget`, `ddel` and `dset`).
-A dictionary is a quotation containing zero or more quotations of two elements, the first of which is a string that has not already be used in any of the other inner quotations.
+: A key/value table.
+Dictionaries are implemented as an immediately-dequoted quotation, are enclosed in curly braces, and are represented by their symbol definitions.
+Note that dictionary keys are symbols and therefore can only contain characters allowed in symbols.
+The {#link-module||dict#} provides some operators on dictionaries.

   > %sidebar%
   > Example
   >
   > The following is a simple dictionary containing three keys: *name*, *paradigm*, and *first-release-year*:
   >
->     (
+  >     {
->         ("name" "min")
+  >         "min" :name
->         ("paradigm" "concatenative")
+  >         "concatenative" :paradigm
->         ("first-release-year" 2017)
+  >         2017 :first-release-year
->     )
+  >     }

 The {#link-module||logic#} provides predicate operators to check if an element belong to a particular data type or pseudo-type (`boolean?`, `number?`, `integer?`, `float?`, `string?`, `quotation?`, `dictionary?`).